christopher-ajayi/canadian_housing_market_analysis/README.md

 The project follows an **ETL (Extract, Transform, Load)** workflow.

+### Data Sources
+- **Statistics Canada** — NHPI, population, and income data.
+- **Bank of Canada** — Policy interest rate data.

 * Data was collected from Canadian housing, income, population, and monetary-policy datasets.
 * Data was cleaned, standardized, validated, merged, and transformed into growth and supply-demand indicators using Python and Pandas.
+Source: Statcan
 * The transformed datasets were prepared for analysis, visualization, and the final Power BI dashboard.

 The analytical dataset contains **841 observations across 11 regions**: